Campbell's Soup Cans: Inspiration

-Artist colleagues
+Alternate inspiration possibilities

-Willem de Kooning, who was among the artworld's elite by the 1960s, was among the artists who used the word soup metaphorically in reference to abstract expressionism, saying "Everything is already in art, Like a big bowl of soup.
-Everything is in there already...", while other New York artists used the word slangily as a way to discuss their art.
+Artist Willem de Kooning, by the 1960s a leading figure in the art world, used "soup" as imagery in relation to Abstract expressionism, saying, "Everything is already in art, Like a big bowl of soup.
+Everything is in there already...", while other New York artists used soup as a slang word when discussing their art.

-According to Gopnik, there is scholarly opinion that Warhol's repetition of nearly identical Campbell's Soup Cans could be linked to Yves Klein's identical blue monochrome paintings.
+Art critic Blake Gopnik noted that Warhol's repetition of nearly identical Campbell's Soup Cans could be linked to Yves Klein's identical blue monochrome paintings.
 Gopnik notes that Klein had invited Warhol to his early 1962 wedding to Rotraut Klein-Moquay, and Warhol's work had incorporated International Klein Blue.

-In May 1961, Warhol purchased six miniature versions of Frank Stella's Benjamin Moore painting series.
-In this series, Stella represented the entire Benjamin Moore product line with a painting for each color.
-Scherman and Dalton feel this could have partly served as an inspiration for the complete set of Campbell's Soup cans.
+Warhol discussed Klein's presentation of his work (1957, Milan) as an influence on his own presentation at the Ferus.

+According to writers Tony Scherman and David Dalton, Warhol purchased six miniature paintings from artist Frank Stella's "Benjamin Moore" series in May 1961.
+Stella's color-based series, in which each painting corresponded to a shade in the paint manufacturer's product line, has been suggested as a possible inspiration for Warhol's Campbell's Soup Cans, which he began later that year.

+In 1952, Julia Warhola sketched a Campbell's Soup Can.
+Additionally, she supported her family with sculptural works of cans converted into flower bouquets.
+Campbell's Soup Cans were among the cans that she worked from to create her art.